bortiznine/Portfolio-Page/readme.md

 ## Instructions

-Create a personal portfolio page and deploy it to [Github pages](https://pages.github.com/).
-Please refer to the documentation on GitHub for detailed instructions.
+Create a personal portfolio page and deploy it to [Github pages](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site#creating-your-site).
+Please refer to the documentation on GitHub for detailed instructions. **We will walk you through GitHub Pages deployment tomorrow**.

-1. You can use yesterday's [Git Intro Lesson](https://git.generalassemb.ly/java-interapt/Git-Intro-Lesson) for reference.
+You can use yesterday's [Git Intro Lesson](https://git.generalassemb.ly/java-interapt/Git-Intro-Lesson) for reference to get started.

 1. In your `sei/labs` directory create a new folder called `portfolio`.
 Create `index.html` and `styles.css` file.
 Remember to link up the css file.
-1. Create a new GitHub repository on your GA Enterprise GitHub profile named `portfolio` and link it to your local `sei/labs/portfolio` directory.
+1. Create a new GitHub repository on your **Public GitHub profile** named `portfolio` and link it to your local `sei/labs/portfolio` directory.
+The set-up steps will be the same as we walked through yesterday.
+We'll use your public GitHub so that you can share out your publically deployed website on GitHub Pages.
-1. After you push to GitHub Enterprise, go to settings.
-Scroll down to

 ## Requirements